Deep-dive on the Next Gen Platform. Join the Webinar!

 We support both synchronous and asynchronous add-on deprovisioning.
 If your deprovisioning process requires access to our platform to provide the best user experience, use asynchronous deprovisioning.
 This option allows you to make a clean teardown of the resource and notify Heroku upon completion.
 See Asynchronous Deprovisioning of Add-ons for a detailed overview.

-request to the endpoint you registered in your manifest.
-To identify the add-on to manipulate, you must use the uuid
+For the deprovisioning process, we send a DELETE request to the endpoint you registered in your manifest.
+To identify the add-on to manipulate, you must use the uuid in the request URL (:resource_uuid) The uuid is the one Heroku provided in the provision request body.

-.
+Heroku can send the deprovision request multiple times.
+Subsequent requests respond with a 2xx or 410.
 In order to facilitate data deletion by the partner, the time frame to retry a deprovision request is limited to 24 hours.
-After this period, subsequent requests return with either a 404
+After this period, subsequent requests return with either a 404 or 410.

 Asynchronous Deprovisioning (Beta)

 Partners must request access to this beta feature by opening a support ticket.
-After we grant you access to this feature, we include an X-Async-Deprovision-Allowed
+After we grant you access to this feature, we include an X-Async-Deprovision-Allowed HTTP header on deprovisioning requests with a value set to true or false.
+This value indicates whether the Asynchronous Deprovisioning workflow is allowed for that resource or not.

 Under Asynchronous Deprovisioning, when an add-on receives a deprovisioning request from Heroku and the feature is enabled, it must do the following:

-status code.
-This response lets Heroku know you still need access to Platform API for Partners in order to complete the deprovisioning. - Perform any actions required by your deprovisioning process on our platform authenticating with the OAuth access token.
+• Issue a response with a 202 Accepted status code.
+This response lets Heroku know you still need access to Platform API for Partners in order to complete the deprovisioning.

-when you don’t require further access to the Heroku platform for that resource.
-If you don’t mark a resource asdeprovisioned
+• Mark the add-on resource as deprovisioned when you don’t require further access to the Heroku platform for that resource.
+If you don’t mark a resource as deprovisioned, we’ll assume it’s done and deprovision it after around 12 hours.

-, we’ll assume it’s done and deprovision it after around 12 hours. - Deprovision any infrastructure or assets that were assigned to the add-on resource.
+• Deprovision any infrastructure or assets that were assigned to the add-on resource.

-You don’t remove any add-on config vars, log drains, or webhook subscriptions attached to your add-on, as they’re deleted when you mark the add-on as deprovisioned
+You don’t remove any add-on config vars, log drains, or webhook subscriptions attached to your add-on, as they’re deleted when you mark the add-on as deprovisioned.

 See Asynchronous Deprovisioning of Add-ons for a higher-level overview of this workflow.